 - Difficult ground: mountain forests, rugged steeps, marshes, hard to traverse country

-- Hemmed in ground: reached through narrow gorges and from which we can only retire by tortuous paths so that a small number of enemy can crush a large body of men
+- Hemmed in-ground: reached through narrow gorges and from which we can only retire by tortuous paths so that a small number of the enemy can crush a large body of men

 - Desperate ground: ground on which we can only be saved by fighting without delay